basierend auf Bewertungen

 The European Food Safety Authority (EFSA) recommends a daily intake of 250 mg EPA and/or DHA daily (as of March 2010).

-In recent years, further studies have shown that administration of >2 g EPA/DHA per day is required for the prevention and therapy of common clinical pictures:
+In recent years, further studies have shown that an administration of >2 g EPA/DHA per day is necessary for the prevention and treatment of common clinical pictures:

-• 2.2 g for good memory and prevention of Alzheimer's (Charité study, published in the Journal of Alzheimer's Disease 02/2016)
+• 2.2 g for good memory performance and to prevent Alzheimer's disease (Charité study, published in the Journal of Alzheimer Disease 02/2016)

-• 2.7g for rheumatism and gradual reduction in nonsteroidal anti-inflammatory drugs (NSAIDs) (Lee YH1, Bae SC, Sng GG., 2012)
+• 2.7 g against rheumatism and for the gradual reduction of non-steroidal anti-inflammatory drugs (NSAIDs) (Lee YH1, Bae SC, Sng GG., 2012)

-The misconception that alpha-linolenic acid ALA can be converted into EPA and DHA by the body and that vegetarians and vegans can only meet their EPA and DHA requirements by consuming linseed oil, for example, is very widespread.
-ALA can only be converted to a fraction of about 5% into EPA and ~0.5% into DHA.
-It is therefore not possible to get a sufficient supply of the biochemically so without consuming fish or algae oil important DHA and EPA fatty acids!
+There is a very widespread misconception that alpha-linolenic acid ALA can be converted into EPA and DHA by the body and that vegetarians and vegans can only do so by consuming it, for example. of linseed oil could cover their needs for EPA and DHA.
+ALA can only be converted to a fraction of around 5% into EPA and ~0.5% into DHA.
+It is therefore not possible to ensure an adequate supply of the biochemically important DHA and EPA fatty acids without consuming fish or algae oil!

 Health Claims